vanvalenlab/deepcell-tf/README.md

 ## DeepCell Applications and DeepCell Datasets

-Together <tt><a href="https://deepcell.readthedocs.io/en/master/API/deepcell.datasets.html">deepcell.datasets</a></tt> and <tt><a href="https://deepcell.readthedocs.io/en/master/API/deepcell.applications.html">deepcell.applications</a></tt> provide an accessible entrypoint to deep learning for biologists.
+Together <tt><a href="https://deepcell.readthedocs.io/en/master/API/deepcell.datasets.html">deepcell.datasets</a></tt> and <tt><a href="https://deepcell.readthedocs.io/en/master/API/deepcell.applications.html">deepcell.applications</a></tt> provide an entrypoint to deep learning for biologists.
 The datasets module contains a variety of annotated datasets that can be used as training data.
-Additionally, the applications package initializes a set of models complete with the option to initialize with pre-trained weights.
+Additionally, the applications package initializes a set of models complete with the option to load pre-trained weights.

 ## DeepCell for Developers